Gardeners' World: Locations

-Critical response

-As the primary gardening programme on BBC Television, the programme has attracted vocal opinion on the merits both of its presenters and its content.
-The 2009 season introduced several new features, many of which were not well received.
-Criticism was especially harsh regarding the high cost of certain features such as the hard landscaping and raised-beds and what was widely regarded as the dumbed-down and derivative content.
-The 'Cool Wall' which mimicked Top Gear, a competition for training places which aped The Apprentice, children from CBeebies and content such as a feature on garden gnomes annoyed many viewers.
-Much of the widespread criticism was also directed at the fact that the show no longer came from a real garden.
-But 'Greenacre' was a field, part of Winterbourne Botanic Garden in Birmingham.
+History

-The 2010 show saw public approval change, after alterations to the show's production.
-The show's length was returned to the original 30 minutes and several features of the 2009 series, such as the '30 second fix', were dropped.
+The 2010 show was returned to the original 30 minutes and several features of the 2009 series, such as the '30 second fix', were dropped.
 The show concentrated more on gardening content, reintroducing 'Jobs for the weekend' and focusing on plant species.

-In March 2011 Monty Don returned as the main presenter of the programme.
+In March 2011, Monty Don returned as the main presenter of the programme.

 In 2016 new executive producer Paolo Proto (previously producer of The Great British Bake Off) extended the programme from 30 minutes to one hour in September and October, also introducing new presenters Adam Frost, Frances Tophill, Nick Bailey, Nick Macer, Florence Headlam and Arit Anderson.

-On 20 August 2021 the programme featured a visit, to Monty Don's garden at Longmeadow, by Camilla, Duchess of Cornwall.

 Theme tunes

-The very first theme tune to the series in 1968 was a piece composed by Peter Craddy and played by Michael Saxton on clarinet.
+The first theme tune to the series in 1968 was a piece composed by Peter Craddy and played by Michael Saxton on clarinet.
 A year later this was replaced by the long-running Green Fingers composed by John Clarke and Reg Reid, played by Harold Rich & His Players, a version of which, with sweeping strings, was soon used.
 The most famous theme, which had the longest run from the late 1980s through the 1990s and is still heard in a slightly classical vein today, is a guitar piece that was composed by Nick Webb and Greg Carmichael.
 It had two titles, one for commercial release and one for library, Morning Light and Natural Elements.
 Natural Elements was the title track of a commercial album released in 1988 on MCA Records under the composers' band name of Acoustic Alchemy.
 The current theme tune, introduced in 2014, is an arrangement of "Morning Light" by Will Gregory.